yemiokunubi/project1_cs3110/README.md

 # project1_cs3110

 User enters the value.
-Program will let you know if the input passes or fails according to the grammar ruled and then convert to floating point
+Using a DFA the program will let you know if the input passes or fails according to the grammar rules and then convert to floating point

 Sample correct input: